 Individual and group mentoring for young people facing challenges with confidence, self-belief, or behaviour.
 Referred through schools, social services, or partner organisations.

 Safe Pathways referral forms are not publicly available online.
-Authorised professionals — including social workers, IDVAs, health visitors, school DSLs, and housing officers — may request a secure, private referral link by contacting us directly.
+Authorised professionals may request a secure referral link by contacting us directly.

-Request a Secure Referral LinkConfidence rebuilding, emotional support, and structured mentoring for children affected by DV exposure and family disruption.
+Request a Secure Referral LinkConfidence rebuilding, emotional support, and structured mentoring for children affected by DV exposure.

 We know that young people thrive when their families are supported too.
 Everything we do involves parents and carers as partners, not bystanders.